 Barbara Jordan Papers

 Barbara Jordan (1936-1996) was the first African American woman to serve in the Texas State Senate; she was the first African American U.S. Representative from Texas and the first African American to deliver a keynote speech at the Democratic National Convention.
 Jordan donated her papers to Texas Southern University in 1978.
 When Jordan attended Texas Southern University 1952-1956, she was active on the Debate Team and graduated magna cum laude.
-Click here for a pdf of the finding aid. *NEW!* Click here for a virtual exhibit about Jordan's turn as "Governor for a Day" in 1972.
+Click here for the finding aid. *NEW!* Click here for a virtual exhibit about Jordan's turn as "Governor for a Day" in 1972.

 Curtis Graves Papers